pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. attribute:: needsPass

-      Contains an indicator showing whether the document is password-protected against any access (``True``) or not (``False``).
+      Indicates whether the document is password-protected against access.
 This indicator remains unchanged -- **even after the document has been authenticated**.
-Precludes incremental saves if ``True``.
+Precludes incremental saves if true.

       :type: bool

     .. attribute:: isEncrypted

       This indicator initially equals ``needsPass``.
-After an authentication, it is set to ``False`` to reflect the situation.
+After successful authentication, it is set to ``False`` to reflect the situation.

       :type: bool

     .. attribute:: permissions

-      Shows the permissions to access the document.
-Contains a dictionary likes this:

-       >>> doc.permissions
-       {'print': True, 'edit': True, 'note': True, 'copy': True}

-      The keys have the obvious meanings of permissions to print, change, annotate and copy the document, respectively.
+      Contains the permissions to access the document.
+This is an integer containing bool values in respective bit positions.
+For example, if ``doc.permissions & fitz.PDF_PERM_MODIFY > 0``, you may change the document.
+See :ref:`PermissionCodes` for details.

-      :type: dict
+      :type: int

     .. attribute:: metadata